Alizeded/BERP/README.md

 python src/inference_rap_joint.py
 ```

-Weights are also available, please check the `assets` directory for more information
+Weights are also available, please check the `weights` directory for more information

 Juypiter notebook `data_preprocessing.ipynb` details the data preprocessing pipeline.